-The most recent gaming laws in the country represent a drastic attempt to crackdown on offshore gaming.
+The most recent gaming laws in the country represent a drastic attempt to crack down on offshore gambling sites.
 It is now an offense for residents to bet on sports, play casino games or participate in online poker at any Singaporean betting site.
 The 2014 Act also includes provisions that allow the government to block access to gaming websites and deposits to gaming operators.

 Now, the closest thing Singapore has to legal online gambling is a single government-owned website called Singapore Pools.
 The website does not offer actual online gambling, but it does allow customers to sign up for accounts, place bets by phone, track transactions online and receive payments to the online account.

 Best Singapore Betting Sites

-Please note that there ARE criminal laws in place that ban individual gamblers from signing up and playing at Singaporean betting sites.
-Despite the prohibition, there are dozens of gaming sites to choose from for online sports betting, poker and casino games.
+Please note that there ARE criminal laws in place that ban individual gamblers from signing up and playing at betting sites in Singapore.
+Despite the prohibition, there are dozens of gambling sites to choose from for online sports betting, poker and casino games.
 I do not recommend playing online at this time, but I will provide an overview of what it’s like strictly for information purposes.

 If you feel the legal risk is worth it, I strongly urge you to stick with the biggest names in online betting.
-There’s no need to play at small, unknown sites with questionable backgrounds when there are dozens of established operators who have proven over the long term that they know how to put on a safe and fair game.
+There’s no need to play at small, unknown betting sites with questionable backgrounds when there are dozens of established operators who have proven over the long term that they know how to put on a safe and fair game.
 These sites tend to be based out of European countries where online gambling is legal, licensed and regulated.